Shemini: Roots and Foundations

 “The foundation of piety and the root of all service [of Hashem] is having the perfect clarity of the true obligation of man in this world, and towards what goals one should aspire to all the days of one’s life”.

-Our Avodah, is our Torah learning and our fulfillment of Mitzvos.
-This service is like a tree, that has roots; the initial planting is ours, but the mitzvos take root in our Neshama, and the Kedusha grows naturally.
-We do not need to do anything other than serving Hashem, and Hashem promises to sanctify us eternally.
-The kedusha of the Torah grows within us, and transforms and uplifts us automatically.
+Our Avodah is our Torah learning and our fulfillment of Mitzvos.
+This service is like a tree that has roots; the initial planting is ours, but the mitzvos take root in our Neshama, and the Kedusha grows naturally.
+We do not need to do anything other than serve Hashem, and Hashem promises to sanctify us eternally.
+The Kedusha of the Torah grows within us and transforms and uplifts us automatically.

-May we indeed merit the everlasting holiness promised by Hashem, and continuously strive to reach our full potential!
+May we truly be worthy of the eternal holiness promised by Hashem, and consistently work towards realizing our full potential!

 Have a wonderful Shabbos!